-- 1) CV(C) words - 2) Pure sound words (in which the phonemes are not influenced in their pronunciation by preceding or following phonemes) - 3) Maximal difference: first cardinal vowels: /i/, /u/, /a/ occurring in most languages of the target group of learners (so, not /Y/), followed in the same syllable by consonants that are maximally different on the basis of other features (voiceless plosives and nasals). - 4) No minimal consonant pairs in one word or series of words for reasons of auditory similarity (not: <pak> and <bak>) or visual similarity (not: <dak> and <bak>).
+- 1) CV(C) words - 2) Pure sound words (in which the phonemes are not influenced in their pronunciation by preceding or following phonemes) - 3) Maximal difference: first cardinal vowels: /i/, /u/, /a/ occurring in most languages of the target group of learners (so, not /Y/), followed in the same syllable by consonants that are maximally different on the basis of other features (voiceless plosives and nasals). - 4) No minimal consonant pairs in one word or series of words for reasons of auditory similarity (not: <pak> and <bak>).